ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/typecheck/README.md

 # The Template Type Checking Engine

 The `typecheck` package is concerned with template type-checking, the process by which the compiler determines and understands the TypeScript types of constructs within component templates.
 It's used to perform actual type checking of templates (similarly to how TypeScript checks code for type errors).
-It also provides the `TemplateTypeChecker` API which is a conceptual analogue to TypeScript's own `ts.TypeChecker`, exposing various semantic details about template types to consumers such as the Angular ClassicLanguage Service.
+It also provides the `TemplateTypeChecker` API which is a conceptual analogue to TypeScript's own `ts.TypeChecker`, exposing various semantic details about template types to consumers such as the Angular Classic Language Service.

 The template type-checking engine is complex, as TypeScript itself is not very pluggable when it comes to the type system.
 The main algorithm for template type-checking is as follows: